mmistakes/jekyll-theme-skinny-bones/ABOUT ME/index.md

 I am currently appointed as a postdoctoral researcher at the Department of Sociology and Work Science, at University of Gothenburg, Sweden, and visiting the Department of Sociology, University of Cambridge, the UK.
 At Cambridge, I am working with

 My research is currently being funded by the [Swedish Research Council](http://www.vr.se/) within its International Postdoc Programme.
-My project is about the *Impact of the 2008 Financial Crisis on Child Poverty in Developing Countries*.
+It is about the *Impact of the 2008 Financial Crisis on Child Poverty in Developing Countries*.

 My Open Researcher and Contributor ID ([ORCID](http://orcid.org/0000-0001-7478-8345)) is: 0000-0001-7478-8345.